P5-wrapper/react/README.md

-To render a component on top of the sketch, you can add it as a child of the `ReactP5Wrapper` component and then use the exported `P5WrapperClassName` constant in your to style one element above the other via css.
+To render a component on top of the sketch, you can add it as a child of the `ReactP5Wrapper` component and then use the exported `P5WrapperClassName` constant in your css-in-js library of choice to style one element above the other via css.

 For instance, using [styled components](https://styled-components.com), we could center some text on top of our sketch like so: